 - Gummy vitamins: these can break your fast due to sugar, fat, and protein content.

-- Branched-chain amino acids: these trigger an insulin response that opposes the process of autophagy.
+- Branched-chain amino acids: like protein powder, these trigger an insulin response and can break your fast.

 - Those containing specific ingredients: pectin, maltodextrin, fruit juice concentrate, and cane sugar are all potential ingredients in supplements that contain sugar and calories, which could break your fast.